Updated 14 seconds ago

 In response, Blue Cross is collaborating closely with the medical community to examine and address underlying causes of inequities.
-The health plan is also expanding its network of mental health clinicians, adding more than 1,200 in 2021.

-“It’s a work in progress, but this is a priority for us as a health plan," Harris said.
+“This is a priority for us as a health plan," Harris said.

 When it comes to mental health, information is power, Williams said.